lbamford/fis-karaf/ocp-karaf-hello/README.md

 # Hello Service

 This is a simple hello quickstart that uses Camel, CXF and AMQ in a standalone Karaf Container or OpenShift pod.
 The service can be a useful starting point for hosted, contract first (WSDL), SOAP web services.

+The example hello service allows for configuration of SOAP end point, contract first, and JMS queue or topic for recieved SOAP payloads.

+Overview of example purpose:

+ *  listen for SOAP requests
+ *  write any received SOAP requests to a daily file
+ *  put received SOAP requests on a message queue, configured by either config map or prop file (env dependent)
+ *  responds back to client with velocity template and 202 acknowledgement

 The service is largely derived from Redhat JBoss fuse quick start examples.